 9. Rehearse your presentation several times in a row

 Presentation skills include continuous rehearsing.
 The more you practice, the more confident you become.
 If you have a long presentation ahead of you, and you can’t rehearse it entirely, practice the part you find most uncomfortable.
-For example, introduction.
+For example, the introduction.

 #4: Establishing and keeping contact